shirne/CartStepper/README.md

 CartStepperStyle:
   - activeForegroundColor: Color, text color when counter > 0
   - activeBackgroundColor: Color, background color when counter > 0
-  - deActiveForegroundColor: Color, text color when counter == 0
+  - foregroundColor: Color, text color when counter == 0
-  - deActiveBackgroundColor: Color, background color when counter == 0
+  - backgroundColor: Color, background color when counter == 0
   - shape: BoxShape,
   - radius: Radius, the borderRadius of this widget, default caculating a roundedRectAngle
   - shadowColor: Color